Richard Stallman: Linux and GNU

 Stallman asks that the term GNU/Linux, which he pronounces /ɡnuː slæʃ ˈlɪnəks/ GNOO-_-SLASH-_-LIN-əks, be used to refer to the operating system created by combining the GNU system and the kernel Linux.
 Stallman refers to this operating system as "a variant of GNU, and the GNU Project is its principal developer".
 He claims that the connection between the GNU project's philosophy and its software is broken when people refer to the combination as merely Linux.
 Starting around 2003, he began also using the term GNU+Linux, which he pronounces /ɡnuː plʌs ˈlɪnəks/ GNOO-_-PLUS-_-LIN-əks, to prevent others from pronouncing the phrase GNU/Linux as /ɡnuː ˈlɪnəks/ GNOO-_-LIN-əks, which would erroneously imply that the kernel Linux is maintained by the GNU project.
-The creator of Linux, Linus Torvalds, has publicly stated that he objects to modification of the name, and that the rename "is their [the FSF] confusion not ours".
+The creator of Linux, Linus Torvalds, has publicly said that he objects to modification of the name and that the rename "is their [the FSF] confusion not ours".

 Surveillance resistance

 Stallman professes admiration for Julian Assange and Edward Snowden.
 He has spoken against government and corporate surveillance on many occasions.

 He refers to mobile phones as "portable surveillance and tracking devices", refusing to own a cell phone due to the lack of phones running entirely on free software.
 He also avoids using a key card to enter his office building since key card systems track each location and time that someone enters the building using a card.
 He usually does not browse the web directly from his personal computer.
 Instead, he uses GNU Womb's grab-url-from-mail utility, an email-based proxy which downloads the webpage content and then emails it to the user.
-More recently, he stated that he accesses all websites via Tor, except for Wikipedia (which generally disallows editing from Tor unless users have an IP block exemption).
+In a 2016 interview, he said that he accesses all websites via Tor, except for Wikipedia (which generally disallows editing from Tor).